Mrivera104/sealpedigree/Batch1_Alignrment.md

     bash align_fastq.sh

-I went ahead and ran some scripts to quality check my bam files.
-The bash script I used chatGPT to help me create runs flagstat to output alignment summary
+I went ahead and ran the bam files through MultiQC to do a quality check on them (https://seqera.io/multiqc/).
+My results are here: file:///C:/Users/Millie/Downloads/multiqc_report.html

+I also had ChatGPT create a bash script for me to do this manually.

+    bash bam_check.sh